ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

 ## SLAM Example
-Tap the AR-vos logo once to go back to the layers list.
+- Tap the AR-vos logo once to go back to the layers list.
 (If you ever have problems getting a new layer try closing the app completely and restarting.)

-- From the layer list select 'SLAM Boxes' and let it load, your screen should look like this:
+- From the layer list select 'Example SLAM Boxes' and let it load.
+Your screen should look like this:

 ![AR-vosExamples1](/images/SLAM_1_800h.PNG)